flaviotruzzi/flaviotruzzi.github.io/_drafts/statistical-learning.md

 $$ \mathbb{E}(L(x,y)) = \int \int L(x,y) g(x,y) dx\,dy $$

 where, $$g(x,y)$$ is the joint probability density function of $$X$$ and $$Y$$.
-In the book they use a different notation, that I found very unusual:
+In the book they use a different notation, which I found very unusual:

 $$ \mathbb{E}(L(x,y)) = \int L(x, y) Pr(dx, dy) $$